gchang12/Learn-Vim/ch08_registers.md

 ## The Named Register

 The named registers are Vim's most versatile register type.
-It can store yanked, changed, and deleted texts into registers a-z.
+It can store yanked, changed, and deleted texts into registers `a-z`.
 Unlike the previous 3 register types you've seen, which are automatically populated, you have to explicitly tell Vim to use a given named register, giving you full control over it.

 To yank a word into register a, you can do it with `"ayiw`.
 - `"a` tells Vim that the next action (delete / change / yank) will be stored in register a.